jofazepa/webextension-phanpy-as-a-sidebar/README.md

-# Mastodon as a Sidebar
+# Phanpy as a Sidebar

 **Work in progress** forked from [webextension-mastodon-as-a-sidebar](https://github.com/soapdog/webextension-mastodon-as-a-sidebar).